 Pacemakers may be used for people who have heart problems that cause their heart to beat too slowly.
 A slow heartbeat is called bradycardia.
 Two common problems that cause a slow heartbeat are sinus node disease and heart block.

 Other types of pacemakers can be used in severe heart failure.
 These are called biventricular pacemakers.
-They match up the beating of both sides of the heart.
+They help coordinate the beating of the heart chambers.

-Most biventricular pacemakers implanted today can also work as implantable cardio-defibrillators (ICD), which restore a normal heartbeat.
+Most biventricular pacemakers implanted today can also work as implantable cardioverter defibrillators (ICD), which restore a normal heartbeat.

 Possible complications of pacemaker surgery are:

-A pacemaker can usually sense if the heartbeat is above a certain rate.
+A pacemaker senses if the heartbeat is above a certain rate.
 When it is above that rate, the pacemaker will stop sending signals to the heart.
 The pacemaker can also sense when the heartbeat slows down too much.
-It will automatically turn back on and start pacing the heartbeat again.
+It will automatically turn back on and start pacing the heart again.

 Before the Procedure